softserveinc-rnd/blog/coral/README.md

 *Figure 2.
 Image processing time comparison for floating point network models executed on  Movidius 1, Movidius 2  and CPU .*

-Both TensorFlow Lite neural network file and compiled for Coral neural network file have the same extension - .tflite.
-However, when TensorFlow Lite neural network file is uploaded instead of compiled for Coral neural network file, we have performance degradation due to code execution on [CPU](https://coral.withgoogle.com/static/images/compile-tflite-to-edgetpu.png).
-None error messages are generated.

-Also, we tried to upload several network models into Coral simultaneously and found that starting from the second they are executed on  [CPU](https://coral.withgoogle.com/static/images/compile-tflite-to-edgetpu.png) too.

-Movidius allows executing several neural networks simultaneously on a single stick as well as usage of batch data processing.

 ## Power consumption